RobertCrummett/3D_Displacement_Stress_Point_Loads/README.md

 Jaeger, J.C., Cook, N.G.W. and Zimmerman, R.W.
 (2007) Fundamentals of Rock
 Mechanics.
 4th Edition, Chapman and Hall, London. pg.
 408-411

-Thank you to Dr. Hammond for loaning me the book.
+Thank you to Dr. Hammond for loaning me the book and for the discussions about the relevant material.